RhythMetrix/MTG-Proposal/proposal.md

 If time permits, the following stretch features will be implemented in order of priority:

-* Users will be able to...
+* Users will be able to change the color scheme of the website from light mode to dark mode
-* Users will be able to...
+* Users will be able to save and view playlists using local storage
 * Users will be able to...

 **Example:**